Global warming risk: Rising temperatures from climate change linked to rise in suicides

 “This may be the first decisive evidence that climate change will have a substantial effect on mental health in the United States and Mexico, with tragic human costs,” Hsiang said.

-The study found suicide rates rise 0.7 percent in U.S. counties for each 1.8 degree (F) increase in monthly average temperature.
+The study found suicide rates rise 0.7 percent in U.S. counties for each 1.8-degree increase in monthly average temperature.

 "The thousands of additional suicides that are likely to occur as a result of unmitigated climate change are not just a number, they represent tragic losses for families across the country," said lead author Marshall Burke of Stanford University.

-In the U.S., suicides claim nearly 45,000 lives a year, twice the number of homicides, and it's the 10th leading cause of death.
-Suicide rates in the U.S. have risen nearly 30% since 1999, according to a June report from the Centers for Disease Control and Prevention.
+In the U.S., suicides claim nearly 45,000 lives a year, twice the number of homicides, and they are the 10th-leading cause of death.
+Suicide rates in the U.S. have risen nearly 30% since 1999, according to a report in June from the Centers for Disease Control and Prevention.

-Globally, some 800,000 people die due to suicide every year, the World Health Organization said.
+Globally, about 800,000 people die as a result of suicide every year, the World Health Organization said.

 "Suicide is one of the leading causes of death globally, and suicide rates in the U.S. have risen dramatically over the last 15 years," Burke said.
 "So better understanding the causes of suicide is a public health priority."

+"If in fact suicide rates were truly corresponding to the temperature, would that suggest that we keep people who are suicidal in cooler climates or temperature-controlled settings and that would reduce the risk of their death?"
+Reidenberg said.

+Study co-author Burke said hotter temperatures are "clearly not the only, nor the most important, risk factor for suicide."

-The last three years have been the globe's hottest on record, the National Oceanic and Atmospheric Administration said, just as carbon dioxide levels are at their highest in 800,000 years.
+The past three years have been the globe's hottest on record, the National Oceanic and Atmospheric Administration said, just as carbon dioxide levels are at their highest in 800,000 years.

 A study last year in the Proceedings of the National Academy of Sciences found that "warming temperature trends over the last three decades have already been responsible for over 59,000 suicides throughout India."

-Looking at social media, the authors found higher monthly temperatures were also associated with an increased use of "depressive language" on Twitter.
-Looking at over half a billion tweets, they found that tweets contain language such as "lonely," "trapped" or "suicidal" more often during hot spells.
+Looking at social media, the authors found higher monthly temperatures also were associated with an increased use of "depressive language" on Twitter.
+Looking at more than a half-billion Twitter posts, they found that tweets contain language such as "lonely," "trapped" or "suicidal" more often during hot spells.

 Hotter temperatures were nearly the same as the influence of economic recessions, which increase suicide rates, or suicide prevention programs and gun restriction laws, which decrease suicide rates.
 The study recommends policymakers "implement policies to mitigate future temperature rise."